DrNickRedfern/hollywood-hawkes/README.md

 -  The data for plotting the conidtional intensity function
 -  The plots for each film of all of the above

+This comprises a large number of files and so they are collected together in zip files.

 The results of fitting the model to each film are also stored in the `results` folder.